14th Street–Union Square station: Artwork

 Framing Union Square, by Mary Miss, is a station-wide art installation commissioned as part of the MTA Arts & Design program.
 It consists of six wall segments on the corridor above the western side of the IRT station, which were originally part of a double-height wall adjacent to the IRT station's southbound local platform.
 The wall segments have faience cornices, mosaic tile borders, and plaques of eagles.
 Bright red frames surround objects such as mosaics, cables, and bolts.
 According to Miss, the artwork was intended to invite "the public to look below the surface, to see a 'slice' of the station, its structure, its history".
 In 2005, an artwork called City Glow by Chiho Aoshima was installed within an advertising space at the station.

 Imprinted on the walls of the BMT mezzanine are over 3,000 stickers with the names of victims of the September 11 attacks, which were put up by artist John Lin and sixteen friends on September 10, 2002.
-The stickers were not sanctioned by the MTA and have deteriorated since they were placed.
+The stickers were not approved by the MTA and have deteriorated since they were placed.
 Another work of street art, a temporary wall of Post-it notes known as "Subway Therapy", appeared on the station's walls after Donald Trump was elected as U.S. president in 2016 but was removed after one month.
 "Subway Therapy" re-appeared at the station following Trump's 2024 reelection.